When I have friends over or I am wanting to cook something yummy, yet easy, pasta and one-pot meals save the day.

 Cut chicken breast into small, bite sized pieces.
-Heat a large pot over medium-high heat and add in 2 Tbsp. olive oil.
+Heat a large stockpot over medium-high heat and add in 2 Tbsp. olive oil.
 Add chicken into the pot.

 Season the chicken with salt and pepper.
 Cook the chicken cubes completely (until no longer pink).
 Set chicken aside on a plate.